onfleet/ruby-onfleet/README.md

 tasks.list(config, queryParameters={'from': '1455072025000', 'state': '1, 2, 3'})
 ```

-To get one entity object within an endpoint, specify the an entity id:
+To get one entity object within an endpoint, specify the an `entity id`:

 ```
 # get examples with entityId lookup